-From the 6th April 2016 the new state pension will come into force.
+From the 6th April 2016, the new state pension came into force.

 This means that if you are a man born after the 6th April 1951 or a woman born after 6th April 1953 you may be entitled to the new state pension.

-To qualify, you will need to have paid a minimum of 10 years National Insurance Contributions.
+To qualify, you will need to have paid a minimum of 10 years of National Insurance Contributions.

-At the moment, the minimum that you will get is £148.40 per week.
-This amount will be finalised in Autumn 2015.
+At the moment, the minimum that you will get is £185.15 per week.

 This amount will rise depending on how many years you have paid National Insurance Contributions.

 You can find out more about the new state pension here.